jerelmcdonald/redis-test/README.md

 # redis-test
-Testing use of redis for session
+Proof of concept for use of redis for session in .Net.
+Tests performance as well